Happy New Year (2014 film): Plot

 For the semis, Team India and Team Korea are paired against each other by Grover, in which Team India manages to impress the audience with their unorthodox moves.
-The youngest member on Team Korea loses his balance while doing an act, but Charlie runs to rescue him from falling, earning the other team's respect.
+The youngest member on Team Korea loses his balance while doing an act, but Charlie runs to rescue him from falling, earning the other teams's respect.
 After the dance, the plan commences where Jag and Nandu go to the lift to trap Vicky, only to learn that the diamonds will be coming on New Year's Eve instead of Christmas.
 The gang is demoralized at losing the chance to get revenge on Grover since they will most likely get eliminated.
 However, as the judges announce the teams that are advancing, they decide to add Team India as a wild card entry due to Charlie's selfless act from earlier.
 They make it to the finals and end up becoming the favorites to win, but Charlie inadvertently reveals the heist to Mohini.
-Charlie explains his reasons, also revealing that his father had in fact committed suicide in prison after Grover bribed Manohar's attorneys to sabotage his parole hearing, which he had hidden from Jag and Tammy.
+Charlie explains his reasons, also revealing that his father had in fact committed suicide in prison after finding a blade after Grover bribed Manohar's attorneys to sabotage his parole hearing, which he had hidden from Jag and Tammy.
 Mohini joins the plan, and the group successfully steals the diamonds on the night of the finals.

 As the group prepares to flee by boat, Mohini refuses to join them, planning instead to dance in the finals for India.
 The group fights about whether to join her.
 When the diamonds are found missing and Team India fails to appear onstage, Grover accuses them of being the thieves; however, the entire group eventually joins Mohini in their final performance, convincing Grover's associates and the police that he stole his own diamonds, which were contracted to be sold after WDC.
 Team India wins the Championship.
 As they encounter Grover and Vicky being led away in handcuffs, Charlie reveals himself to Grover as Manohar's son and gives him the same razor blade Manohar used to commit suicide.
+The diamonds are unknowingly taken away at the customs but Charlie reveals to his team that he had secretly hidden them in the winning trophy.

 The story ends with the entire team becoming successful and Charlie proposing to Mohini with a ring made from one of the diamonds at the grand opening of her dance school.
 During the credits, a "Worst Dance Competition" is hosted.